ZhangxinruBIT/SynthTumour/README.md

-# PL-BTS: Unsupervised Brain Tumor Segmentation with Image-based Prompts
+# SynthTumour: Unsupervised Brain MRI Tumour Segmentation via Two-Stage Image Synthesis

 Please also cite this paper if you are using PL-BTS for your research!
 For more information about PL-BTS, please read the following [paper](https://arxiv.org/abs/2304.01472)